Xryphon/Custom-ROM-and-GSI-Flasher/README.md

 # Custom-ROM-and-GSI-Flasher

 **These are only for Windows devices.
-However, the commands used can also be done on macOS and Linux, when provided with the Android SDK Tools.
+However, the commands used can also be done on macOS and Linux, when provided with the Android SDK Tools.**
-A custom ROM and GSI flasher created for Android devices.**

 Use at your own risk.